-Target Gap Ranges.-To assess how the economy would have evolved absent the large shocks associated with the Great Recession, we adopt a simple and transparent procedure.
-For each variable, we fit a linear trend from date x to 2008:II, where $x \in \{1985:I,2003:I\}$ .
-To characterize what the data would have looked like absent the shocks that caused the financial crisis and Great Recession, we extrapolate the trend line for each variable.
-According to our model, all the nonstationary variables in the analysis are difference-stationary.
+To assess how the economy would have evolved absent the large shocks associated with the Great Recession, we adopt a simple and transparent procedure.
+For each variable, we fit a linear trend from date x to 2008Q2, where $x \in \{1985Q1, 2003Q1\}^{21}$ To characterize what the data would have looked like absent the shocks that caused the financial crisis and Great Recession, we extrapolate the trend line for each variable.
+According to our model, all the nonstationary variables in the analysis are difference stationary.
 Our linear extrapolation procedure implicitly assumes that the shocks in the estimation period were small relative to the drift terms in the time series.
-Given this assumption, our extrapolation procedure approximately identifies how the data would have evolved, absent shocks after 2008:II.
+Given this assumption, our extrapolation procedure approximately identifies how the data would have evolved, absent shocks after 2008Q2.

 For each value of x, we calculate, at various horizons, the difference between the projected value of each variable and its actual value.
 We refer to this difference as the target gaps.
-If we knew the "correct" value of x, these target gaps would represent our estimates of the economic effects of the shocks that hit the economy in 2008:III and later.
+If we knew the 'correct' value of x, these target gaps would represent our estimates of the economic effects of the shocks that hit the economy in 2008Q3 and later.
 In effect, these target gaps would be the objects that we are trying to explain.
 But we do not know the correct value of x.
-So, we construct the min-max range for the target gaps, using all the values of $x \in \{1985:I, 2003:I\}$ .
-The min-max ranges of the target gaps for all the variables correspond to the gray intervals displayed in Figures 7 and 8.
-The objective is to assess whether, given plausible shocks, the model-implied values of the endogenous variables in the post 2008:II period are within the target gap ranges depicted in Figures 7 and 8.
+So we construct the min-max range for the target gaps, using all the values of $x \in \{1985Q1, 2003Q1\}$.
+The min-max ranges of the target gaps for all the variables correspond to the gray intervals displayed in Figures 7 and 8.22 The objective is to assess whether, given plausible shocks, the model implied values of the endogenous variables in the post 2008Q2 period are within the target gap ranges depicted in Figures 7 and 8.

 Some features of these target gap ranges are worth emphasizing.
-First, any projection of the values for the labor force and employment after 2008:II are controversial because of ongoing demographic changes in the US population.
-Our procedure attributes a mean target gap decline by 2013:II of roughly 2.0 percentage points due to cyclical factors.
-Projections for the labor force to population ratio published by the Bureau of Labor Statistics in November 2007 suggest that the cyclical component in the decline in this ratio was roughly 2 percentage points.
-In contrast.
+First, any projection of the values for the labor force and employment after 2008Q2 are controversial because of ongoing demographic changes in the U.S. population.
+Our procedure attributes a mean target gap decline by 2013Q2 of roughly 2.0 percentage points due to cyclical factors.
+Projections for the labor force to population ratio published by the Bureau of Labor Statistics in November 2007 suggest that the cyclical component in the decline in this ratio was roughly 2 percentage points.23 In contrast, Reifschneider, Wascher and Wilcox (2013) and Sullivan (2013) estimate that the cyclical component of the decline in the labor force to population ratio is equal to 1 percentage point and 0.75 percentage points, respectively.
+The range of the target gaps for the labor force participation rate displayed in Figure 4 indicates considerable uncertainty about the precise value to be targeted.